Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 - Place the pork shoulder back on the smoker, bone side up, and cook until it reaches an internal temperature of 200° to 205°, about 2-4 hours.

-- Remove the pork shoulder from the smoker and rest in the foil for 30-60 minutes before removing the bone, large chunks of fat, and pulling it using forks, cloves, or tongs.
+- Remove the pork shoulder from the smoker and rest in the foil for 30-60 minutes before removing the bone, and large chunks of fat, and pull it using forks, cloves, or tongs.

 - Serve pork shoulder with BBQ sauce on the side or as a sandwich.